 Before getting the UAC Chicago review, just a bit of my own stuff first.

-This is almost back-to-school month so I’m giving readers a little heads up that there may be a few website updates in the near future.
+As September is back-to-school month, I’m giving readers a little heads up that there may be a few website updates in the near future.
 I hope these updates won’t clog your inboxes too much but if they do, please forgive me.
 I hope you won’t unsubscribe (because that would mean you are going to miss out on some good stuff!) but that is always an option if you get too many notices from this site.

 I’m really focusing on getting the message out on how astrology can be an incredibly useful tool to parents and educators.
 I’ll be writing special posts for each year group just in time for September.
 And I have a lot of other goodies up my sleeve too.
 If you prefer webinars, I’ll also have plenty of those too.